 Unfortunately, far too many brothers and sisters haven't found that peace they thought they were coming home to.
 They struggle to reacquaint themselves with civilian life.
 They carry shadows of their experiences with them every day.
 Flashbacks, nightmares, hyper vigilance, sensitivity to loud noises, general irritability, inability to maintain a healthy romantic relationship, and a multitude of other symptoms plague our returning service members on a daily basis.
-As a result, we have experienced as many as 22 veterans a day committing suicide.
+As a result, we have experienced as many as 22 veterans and first responders a day committing suicide.
 The sad truth is, after seeing what they have seen and doing what they have done and experiencing what they have experienced, they find that they just can't flip a switch and turn it off.
 PTSD is a stealthy predator.
 It sneaks up on these service members, so slowly that they fail to recognize it for what it is.
 They just assume that everyone has flashbacks, or that their relationships fall apart because they simply chose the wrong partner.
 It's not until they seek counseling that they learn about PTSD and the devastating affect it is having on their lives.
 Unfortunately, far too many do not realize they need it and never seek that counseling.
 They struggle through life on their own until the normal day to day stresses we all feel, along with the burden of PTSD finally become too much to bear, and they find what they believe to be the only way out.

 We at the Heroes Outreach Program know that there are alternatives to this vicious cycle.
 My name is John Morlock.
 As I said, I, too served in combat zones.
 I, too have suffered with PTSD for over 30 years.
 It wasn't until just the last two decades that I learned what it was and that I could deal with it in a healthy and productive way.
 For me, that counseling didn't begin until after I loaded a 357 Magnum handgun and blew the top of my head off trying to end my own life.
 Thankfully, I failed at that mission, but now, I have another mission that I refuse to fail at.
 I was a medic while serving in the Army, and I still have that strong desire to serve, and save, my fellow service members.
 I know personally, that we can all learn to live with PTSD and live a productive and happy life while "keeping our demons at bay".
 Toward that end, I am working to develop the Heroes Outreach Program - HOPe.